OleksiyRudenko/leadership-style-diagnostics/README.md

 ```
 Initialization config
-    WorkshopId = ? // also sent along with user submissions
+    WorkshopId = ? // also submitted along with user submissions
+    ReferralCode = ? // extracted from url and submitted along with user submissions

 Initialization from back-end data
     sectionLocation.*